 - If you have a translator account in AMOS, you can use AMOS to contribute the translation.

 - If you select all the language packs (except English fixes) and write 'pluginname' in the box for 'String identifier', AMOS will display the name of the plugin in all available translations.

 - Make sure that you have selected the Moodle branch(es) that you are interested in

 - When no translation is available for any/many language(s), the box named 'Translation' will be empty for those languages.

-- If a plugin name has been translated, there is a fair chance (but no certainty) that this plugin has been (completely) translated into that language.
+- If a plugin name has been translated, it is likely that this plugin has been translated into that language.
 You can change the settings in AMOS and check for yourself.

 Plugin translation priority

 - Please help Moodle users in other languages by translating your favourite plugins.

 - Moodle has a continuously updated list of favourite plugins.
 Consider translating these if not already translated.

 - You can find the plugins with the largest number of downloads in the last three months at https://moodle.org/plugins/stats.php.
 These are the plugins most likely to be most useful when translated to your language.
 Consider translating first.